sebw/blog.wains.be/content/posts/2020/2020-06-02-hugo-search-lunr.md

 Mkdocs has a great search engine by default but no RSS.

-Hugo has RSS but most of the themes do not provide a search engine.
+Hugo has RSS built in but no search engine.
+Some themes provide the search functionality, though.

-I like simple stuff and decided to go with [Etch](https://themes.gohugo.io/etch/) theme, which doesn't provide a search engine.
+I like simple stuff and decided to go with [Etch](https://themes.gohugo.io/etch/) theme, which unfortunately is one of those themes with no search engine.

 ## Hugo doesn't have search engine

 I decided to investigate my options and discovered that [Lunr](https://lunrjs.com/) could help me on the task.

-Lunr is a client side javascript library that can search JSON file.
+Lunr is a client side javascript library that can search inside JSON files.

 Basically, I just needed to figure out how to:

-1. generate the JSON file
+1. generate the JSON file with blog posts info (title, date, content, link)
-2. build a search page
+2. make a lunr script that would search inside the JSON file
-3. make lunr search in the JSON and display the results
+3. build a search page using lunr with a search field and display of the results

 ## Looking for inspiration

 I'm not a javascript or client side expert.

-I found two great blogs which explained how they implemented search using lunr, all with examples:
+I found two great blogs post where the author explained how they implemented search using lunr, complete with examples:

 - [https://www.integralist.co.uk/posts/static-search-with-lunr/](https://www.integralist.co.uk/posts/static-search-with-lunr/)
 - [https://www.josephearl.co.uk/post/static-sites-search-hugo/](https://www.josephearl.co.uk/post/static-sites-search-hugo/)

-I fetched ideas from both blogs and came up with my own implementation which I think is simpler.
+I collected ideas from both blogs and came up with my own implementation which I think is simpler.

 ## Implementation

-In your Hugo `config.toml` you must specify this:
+In your Hugo `./config.toml` you must edit the `outputs` section like this:

 ```ini
 [outputs]